Coffee Shade Grown

 • May enhance cup quality by regulating cherry development

-• Commercial coffee is often grown in full sun to maximise yield (as this allows farmers to plant their coffee plants closer together), sometimes at the expense of sustainability and quality.
+Commercial coffee is often grown in full sun to maximize yield, sometimes at the expense of sustainability and quality.

 Where Nordic Approach fits in